 Monthly Service Fees

-It also may be worthwhile to see if your bank will waive the account fee if you receive a regular direct deposit in your account.
-If this is the case, you may want to see if your employer is willing to offer direct deposit.
+It also may be worthwhile to see whether your bank will waive the account fee if you receive a regular direct deposit in your account.
+If so, you may want to see whether your employer is willing to offer direct deposit.

 You may also be willing to switch banks to qualify for lower interest rates on a mortgage or car loan.
 This lower interest rate can offer significant savings, and it is worth considering.

 Break the Overdraft Cycle